Testosterone Replacement | Evaluation and Treatment

 How is low testosterone diagnosed?

-- Having low testosterone is diagnosed by taking a blood test prior to starting treatment.
+Having low testosterone is diagnosed by taking a blood test prior to starting treatment.
 Other tests may by ordered to determine the cause.

 Meet Dr. Petrella

-As a urologist specializing in male fertility, Dr. Francis Petrella is recognized for his compassionate and professional approach.
+As a urologist specializing in testosterone replacement, Dr. Francis Petrella is recognized for his compassionate and professional approach.
 Schedule an appointment at the clinic and benefit from his expertise and know-how!

 Prior to starting patients on testosterone replacement therapy, it is vital for the physician to rule out other reversible causes: